vishalanap/Data-Science-Mini-Project/README.md

 2. Decision tree
 3. Random forest regression

-<br>Housing price is strongly correlated to other factors such as location, area, population, as it requires information apart from HPI to predict individual housing prices.
+Housing price is strongly correlated to other factors such as location, area, population, as it requires information apart from HPI to predict individual housing prices.

 <hr>